mahantkevin/academic-portfolio/content/authors/admin/_index.md

 ---
 <!--StartFragment-->

-Pursuing a master's degree in computer science and three years of professional experience in **Python Development** and **data driven model definition** for actionable insights.
+Pursuing a master's degree in computer science and three years of professional experience in **Python Development** and test **data driven model definition** for actionable insights.
 I have a good **mathematical foundation** as well as analytical and problem-solving abilities.
 I'm particularly skilled at **automating back-end processes**, **Remote Process Automation**, **gathering raw data via APIs** and defining **Machine Learning** models with visual animations.
 My experience at **Capgemini** has equipped me to perform both individually and as part of a team.

 <!--EndFragment-->